IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_devicedata.md

  ![Renamed Header](/img/apm_8.7/hpu_fs7.png)

-Congratulations you have loaded historical data and created Predict Groups linking your devices metrics inputs to list of assets and notebook template that will be used to score predictions using Predict with Monitor device data!
+Congratulations you have loaded historical data and created Predict Groups linking your device's metrics inputs to list of assets and notebook template that will be used to score predictions using Predict with Monitor device data!